VaibhavJagtap31/String-_Calculator_TDD/README.md

 Hints:
--Start with the simplest test case of an empty string and move to one and two numbers -Remember to solve things as simply as possible so that you force yourself to write tests you did not think about -Remember to refactor after each passing test ———————————————————————————————
+-Start with the simplest test case of an empty string and move to one and two numbers -Remember to solve things as simply as possible so that you force yourself to write tests you did not think about -Remember to refactor after each passing test.

+———————————————————————————————

 2 .
 Allow the Add method to handle an unknown amount of numbers